brittnidev/brittnia11/README.md

 FROM employees
 WHERE department != 'Information Technology';
 ```
-Summary
+# Summary
-Through SQL queries, I've conducted a comprehensive investigation into potential security issues, including after-hours login attempts, suspicious login attempts on specific dates, login attempts from outside Mexico, and employee details based on department and location.
-These queries assist in enhancing the organization's security by identifying and addressing potential vulnerabilities and risks.
+Using SQL queries, I have performed an extensive investigation into potential security concerns, including after-hours login attempts, suspicious logins on specific dates, attempts from outside Mexico, and employee information based on their department and location.
+These queries help strengthen the organization's security by identifying and mitigating potential vulnerabilities and risks.